kwaledesign/Coding-Standards/css.md

 Styles which remain consistent and unchanged within a component regardless of skin or structure.
 These styles are abstracted and may be used as a foundation for building additional components.
 [Example Objects](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).
 This is the base class that can be modified or extended with a structure and skin.

 #### Structure Styles
 Styles which control a component's physical structure.
 Structure styles include any properties involving spacing which could potentially effect surrounding elements on the page, i.e. box-model properties.
 Structure classes extend an object class.
+There must be no dependencies between structure and skin.

 #### Skin Styles
-Styles which control a component's physical appearance.
+Styles which control a component's visual appearance.
 Skin styles include any properties involving color, typography, gradients, shadows, etc. Skin classes extend an object class.
+There must be no dependencies between skin and structure.

 _Note: Sometimes the distinction between structure and skin is none-trivial.
 For example, the arrival of border-box has greatly simplified the box-model, but makes the border property a bit more difficult to define in this context because it no longer contributes to an element's width (structure).
 The best way to handle this is to split up border property defining border width and style as structure and border-color as skin.
 An example that makes this more clear is when building a tab component where the structure of the tab requires a transparent bottom border for the active tab and the skin of the tab requires a light gray border._

+#?
 #### Layout Styles
 Styles that define how a component sits on the page.
 A component's layout class uses the `.l-` prefix followed by the component's name.
 Layout styles include width and grid layout.
 For example, a component named: `object--modifier--structure--skin` would be given its layout styles with the corresponding layout class named: `.l-object--modifier`.
 The skin and structure classes are omitted here because they have no effect on the component's layout.